-You’ve been out of college for a few years (or more), and are looking to make a career change.
-You can go to business school, of course, but what you did after college will be one of the most critical aspects of your B-school application.
-Also, compared to the LSAT, the GMAT matters a lot less (and you need to do math).
-Not to mention that if you’ve been out of college for ten years or more, gaining admission to business school will be an uphill battle, and the opportunity costs may outweigh the benefits.
-Not so much with law school.
+Is college is several years (or more) behind you and now you’re looking for a career change?
+The LSAT can fix this, too.
+Business school is also on the table, of course, but what you did after college will be one of the most critical aspects of your B-school application.
+Also, in comparison to the LSAT, the GMAT matters a lot less.
+Not to mention you’ll be doing a good bit of math.
+And, if you’ve been out of college for 10+ years, gaining admission to business school will be an uphill battle.
+The opportunity costs may outweigh the benefits.
+That’s not so much the case with law school.